pvalenzuelac/pvalenzuelac.github.io/content/_index.md

 Welcome to my website!

 My name is Pablo Valenzuela-Casasempere (he/him) and I am a Ph.D. candidate in economics at the [Vancouver School of Economics](https://economics.ubc.ca/).
-I am an urban economist with interests in history, industrialization, and labor economics.
+I am an urban economist with interests in history, industrialization, and public economics.

 **I am on the 2024/25 academic job market.**